Principles of operation

 The use of incoherent broadband light sources delivers a costeffective, low maintenance instrument, with flexibility to operate with a wide range of fluorophores used in fixed and live specimens.
 A variety of sources including metal halide, xenon and emerging solid state technologies can be used.

-Revolution DSD allows users to work easily within the constraints of the SD-SIM architecture.
-Firstly the DSD’s confocality is strong enough at low magnifications to allow compensation for the reduced field-of-view resulting from dual image detection (T, R).
-Secondly Revolution DSD’s high performance image processing and precision mechanical design together ensure maximal pixel availability and long term system stability.
+Revolution DSD2 allows users to work easily within the constraints of the SD-SIM architecture.
+Firstly the DSD2’s confocality is strong enough at low magnifications to allow compensation for the reduced field-of-view resulting from dual image detection (T, R).
+Secondly Revolution DSD2’s high performance image processing and precision mechanical design together ensure maximal pixel availability and long term system stability.